davidyell/CakePHP-Listing/README.md

 You can attach to the model using the `$actsAs` array.
 As you would normally.
 You **must** include the name of the related model that you want to join to when you configure the behaviour.

+This is usually the parent model in the relationship, as the behaviour will attach to the child.
+So if you want to list `Broadband` by `Provider` you would attach the behaviour to the `Broadband` model, and configure the `relatedModelName` as `Provider`.

 ###Configuration

 You can also specify the fields that you want to use using, `primaryKey` and `displayField`.